You are here because someone talked to you about this opportunity for you to work at home.

 There’s really nothing special with what they are selling because there are a lot of other MLMs out there that sell fragrance-based products that either come as candles, trinkets, or as minor decors.

-But even if this is the reality, Pink Zebra will still claim that they are special.
+But Pink Zebra will still claim that they are special.

 Pink Zebra flagship product